madetech/learn/technology/core-skills/tdd/README.md

 - Can implement an appropriate method of testing a remote service.
   - Required - Passing test code which handles a remote service adequately.

-- **DEPRECATED, BUT MUST BE ACHIEVED IF NOT DONE IN GIRAFFE** - Can describe the situations where using triangulation helps improve test quality.
-  - Required - Can explain what the potential flaws of not including triangulation are.
-  - Required - Can explain how triangulation overcomes these flaws.

-- **DEPRECATED, BUT MUST BE ACHIEVED IF NOT DONE IN GIRAFFE** - Can demonstrate triangulation when TDDing an example piece of code.
-  - Required - Production code is generalised only when there are failing tests that require generalised production code.
 {% endcapture %}
 {% include assessment_container.html name="Wolf" description=wolf_description img="./wolf.jpg" %}